Leica (screw mount / Barnack)

 The Leica II and subsequent screw mount Leicas have separate viewing windows for the rangefinder and viewfinder.
 Some find this inconvenient, but there’s an advantage.
 Because the rangefinder is not used for framing. it has higher magnification and that helps with focusing.

-Pacific Palisades, Calif.
-Eames House Leica IIIf, 5cm f/2 Summitar, Tri-X, 2024
+Eames House Pacific Palisades, Calif.
+Leica IIIf, 5cm f/2 Summitar, Tri-X, 2024

 Compatible lenses from other manufacturers